oscar-youngquist/COMPSCI685/README.md

 To create a new environment for this project:
 `conda create --name 685 python=3.6

-Install requirements using pip: `pip install transformers torch nltk spacy SentencePiece scipy scikit-learn rouge_score numpy pandas matplotlib`
+Install requirements using pip: `pip install transformers torch nltk spacy SentencePiece scipy scikit-learn rouge_score numpy pandas matplotlib sentence-transformers wandb`

 Then, run the following commands: